evangoad/evangoad.github.io/resume/index.md

 - Volunteered part time on Logistics team for 2011 event
 - Lead of Logistics team for the entirety of 2012 event
-- Responsible for building stage, sound system, electricity source, tables, tents, and more
+- Responsible for building stage, sound system, generators, tables, tents, and more

 # Other